nautobot/nautobot/nautobot/docs/user-guides/getting-started/ipam.md

 ![Assign IP address 3](../images/getting-started-nautobot-ui/35-assign-address-3.png)

+## De-duplicating IPAddresses

++++ 2.0.0

+After upgrading to Nautobot v2.0 and its data migrations, you may end up with some duplicate `IP Addresses` across different `Namespaces`.
+Check out this [IP Address Merge tool](../ip-address-merge-tool.md) to collapse unnecessarily duplicated `IP Addresses`.

 ## Finding an IP Address for an Interface

 1. Click on **Devices** on the top-level navigation menu